The Hot Flashes: Plot

 Beth later discovers that no one's betting in the pool and that they have less than $200.
 While meeting with the others and telling them about these new problems, Beth tells them that she doesn't know if her marriage is good.
 Just then Millie and her friends come by and deliver backhanded complements to them.

 The first game has very few spectators and the betting pools now has $400.
 Paul convinces them to go and play and tells them that his Aunt died of Breast Cancer as her town didn't have a mobile unit to treat her.
 Roy is unable to referee the game due to food poisoning, but the Hot Flashes manage to score 18 points, despite losing to the Lady Armadillos who score 37, as well Clementine pulling a muscle and some harassment from the Lady Armadillos' coach Slaughter, who is also one of her ex-husbands.
 As the Hot flashes leave, Millie lies by saying that Ginger tried to feel her up.

-As Kayla and Millie leave, Kayla gives Beth a back handed complement and makes a homophobic insult about Ginger.
+As Kayla and Millie leave, Kayla gives Beth a back handed complement and makes a homophobic insult about Ginger, who is a closeted lesbian.
 Beth then gets into an argument with them, with Kayla saying that Millie has followed and respects the bible.
 Beth rebukes them by telling them that Millie and another boy were making out at the miniature golf course a week earlier and blackmails them to not insult Ginger, or she'll put it on Facebook.
 Kayla then insults Beth and says the Hot flashes are a bad influence and believes that everyone in town will listen to her instead of Beth.

 As Beth does some more practicing for the other games, Lawrence believes she would by tired of this, but Jocelyn is sure that the Hot Flashes are taking these games and the donations seriously.
 One day, when Beth comes home, she discovers a hair pin that doesn't belong to her or Jocelyn in Lawrence's truck and believes that he's having an affair.
 When he comes home, he denies it and says something misogynistic to her.
 When Jocelyn comes home, she's angry at Beth for listening to her phone calls, which is how she found out about the golf course incident.
 Even though Beth wasn't eavesdropping to get Millie grounded and says that Millie deserved it for what she did to Ginger, Jocelyn's teammates are barely speaking to her.